This article was updated on August 31st, 2023

 8. Precautions at home: Here are some common strategies used by dog owners to help prevent or reduce the risk for yeast infections in dogs:

-- Keep your dog dry after swimming or bathing: Yeast thrive in a moist environment.
+- Keep your dog dry after swimming or bathing: Yeast thrives in a moist environment.

 - Wipe off paws after coming inside to help remove allergens.